nandstand/sample-site/content/samples/hpc-tutorial.md

 draft: true
 title: 'Develop and test your first feature on the HPC cluster'
 linkTitle: 'Develop and test your first feature on the HPC cluster'
+description: 'Learn how to navigate the CAQRN project codebase and submit test jobs from your sandbox environment.'
 type: 'docs'
 weight: 10
 ---